Kyle MacLachlan: 1980s

 The first film MacLachlan worked on was The Changeling (1980), part of which was shot on the University of Washington campus.
 He was paid $10 as an extra.

 In the summer of 1981, after his sophomore year at college, he played the lead in three roles at the Old Lyric Repertory Theatre in Logan, Utah, and the following summer with the Oregon Shakespeare Festival in Ashland, Oregon.

 MacLachlan made his film debut in Dune (1984) in the starring role of Paul Atreides.
 MacLachlan was performing in Molière's Tartuffe at a Seattle-area theater when a casting agent for Dune producer Dino De Laurentiis began searching for a young lead and received multiple recommendations for him.
 After several screen tests, he hit it off with director David Lynch, aided by their common Pacific Northwest backgrounds, and succeeded in winning the part.
 This marked the beginning of a creative partnership between MacLachlan and Lynch, who would go on to collaborate on four more projects before Lynch's death in 2025.

 After Dune flopped and met with poor reviews from critics, MacLachlan found it difficult to find work.
 He moved to Los Angeles in 1985, and auditioned for several films, including Top Gun, but failed to win any roles, eventually dropping his agent.

 Lynch cast MacLachlan in the starring role of Jeffrey Beaumont in Blue Velvet (1986), which was received more positively.
 Reflecting on his enduring relationship with Lynch in a 2012 interview, MacLachlan remarked: "David Lynch plucked me from obscurity.
 He cast me as the lead in Dune and Blue Velvet, and people have seen me as this boy-next-door-cooking-up-something-weird-in-the-basement ever since."
 Lynch biographer Chris Rodley described MacLachlan as an on-screen incarnation of Lynch's own persona.

 He starred in the 1987 science fiction action film The Hidden as FBI agent Lloyd Gallagher.
+He also had a small role in the romantic comedy Don't Tell Her It's Me.